ChalmersGU-data-structure-courses/dsabook/src/G02-complete-tree.md

-## Array Implementation for Complete Binary Trees
+## Array Representation for Complete Binary Trees

 From the [full binary tree theorem]{.term}, we know that a large fraction of the space in a typical